digideskio/support-tools/timeseries/quickstart.md

 * For now, Google Chrome is required.

-* Currently OSX and Linux are supported.
+* Currently OSX, Linux, and Windows are supported.

 ### Collecting and visualizing timeseries data for mongod 3.0